Trap, Neuter and Return (TNR)

 Cats can be brought to HSHV’s clinic Monday through Wednesday 8 am to 6 pm, Thursday before 12 pm for check-in; no appointment needed.
 Free roaming community cats must arrive in a live trap, one cat per trap—no carriers.
 Please have live trap covered with a sheet or towel to reduce stress.
 This is for the safety of our staff as well as the cat.
 If a bite occurs during the cat’s stay, HSHV will follow the Washtenaw County’s public health rabies protocol, which involves a 10-day quarantine.
 If you trap a cat during our closed hours, please move the trap to a quiet location, keep it covered with a sheet or towel, and bring the cat to HSHV’s clinic as soon as we open.
 Upon arrival to the clinic, you will be asked to complete a waiver, and payment will be due at this time.

-If you are in Washtenaw County or Plymouth, our TNR services can be utilized for only $20 per cat.
-If you reside outside of these service areas, you can still use our TNR program for $75 per cat.
+If you are in Washtenaw County or Plymouth, TNR is only $20 per cat.
+If you reside outside the area, you can still use our TNR program for $75 per cat.

 Yes, HSHV has volunteers and staff trained to help with large-scale trappings.
 Please contact our Community Cat Coordinator at firstname.lastname@example.org or 734-661-3523.

 How can I get involved further with TNR?